7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 Pictures of Helen, her sister Mary, cousins, and grandmothers – West Charlton, N.Y., likely 1913

 Both of the above pictures were taken at the 2nd house in West Charlton, NY.
-The cute little girl with the bowl cut is Helen’s sister — and my grandmother and namesake, Mary Elizabeth.
+The cute little girl with the bowl cut is Helen’s sister.
 Helen is the taller of the older girls (the one not in stripes).
 The other girl and little boy are their cousins, Betty and George Bunyan.
 The two women are Grannie Janie and Grandma Mead (one from each side of the family).

 Betty looks unhappy in both pictures, but I was assured they were best of friends and partners in crime for decades.